 3. Night light

-A night light is a true lifesaver (and eye-saver) during late-night feedings.
+A night light is a true lifesaver (and eye-saver) during late-night feedings or diaper changes.
 Navigate through the baby nursery without stubbing your toes or tripping over a toy – all without harsh overhead lights that can jolt you awake or startle the baby.
-The Nanit Pro Camera includes a built-in, dimmable night light to help with those 3am diaper changes and feedings.
+Consider getting a night light that can be adjusted via app or on the device itself, or a baby monitor that includes a built-in night light.

 4. White noise machine